-After two year of not answering the phone, I have noted a dramatic increase in productivity.
+After fouro year of not answering the phone, I have noted a dramatic increase in productivity.

 Arizona Response Systems is strictly a mail-order company.
 I communicate primarily by e-mail.
 There is no secretary.
 I will be happy to discuss your project and answer questions by e-mail (please keep your e-mails short and to the point).
 I try to answer e-mails within 24 hours, M-F.